Cameron Village, Baltimore: Public transportation

 MTA CityLink Yellow provides bus service along Maryland Route 542 (The Alameda), passing through the southeast corner of Cameron Village.
 Along the neighborhood's northern edge, MTA LocalLink 30 has stops on E. Belvedere Avenue.
 The U.S. Census estimated that in 2009 about a third of the neighborhood's employed population relied on buses to get to work.

 Demographics

 The 2000 census reported 16.9 percent of Cameron Village families with income below the poverty line, compared with a citywide average of 22.9 percent.
 Median household income for 2009 was estimated at $39,805 for Cameron Village, somewhat better than the Baltimore median of $38,772.
-Although predominantly black, Cameron Village has significant white and Hispanic populations.
+Although predominantly black, Cameron Village also has significant white and Hispanic populations.